Achieving the widespread implementation of integrated behavioral health to improve health outcomes and related costs.

-IBH improves behavioral and medical outcomes and reduces healthcare spending, yet it has not been broadly implemented in many states including Montana.
-In turn, this contributes to escalating healthcare costs and leaves patients, families, providers, and payers to navigate a fragmented system with little coordination and no systematic approach to tracking quality, outcomes, and value.
+While the implementation of IBH has been shown to improve health outcomes and reduce health care costs, it has not been broadly implemented in many states – including Montana.
+In a 2016 report on the use of IBH in Montana, we found that very few primary care and behavioral health practices were implementing IBH.
+The lack of integrated services can contribute to escalating health care costs and can leave patients, families, providers, and payers to navigate a fragmented health system with little coordination and with no systematic approach for tracking care quality, outcomes, and value.

 - Commitment to IBH by the applicant’s clinical and administrative leadership.